5argon/resource-script/README.md

 Each file is a TypeScript module with a single `default` export.
 You can continue the hierarchy in an another Resource Script file.
 The parsed result will count as if the term has common parent.
 This make the resource file scalable, where in some other solutions each file is on its own.

+Imports can be used by typing the "identifier" on the right side of the key.
+Remember that when identifier is used inside Named Tuple args, they are treated as a regular string.
+The only place that imports can be used is directly on the right side of the key.

 -   Since imports are real TypeScript tokens, you can also use "Go To Definition" in your editor to quickly jump to the target file and back.
 Giving you more incentive to split files because in other solutions you may not want to navigate on the browser too much.
 -   Similarly you can come back by using "Find All References".
 When there is only 1 reference which is usually the case, you can also do "Go To Definition" to jump back by most modern editors.
 -   Though not so useful, you can use imports in different place and the result will be as if they are different leaves.
 Hierarchical keys took care of any key duplication problems when you do this.